giandim/RoK-Dungeon/README.md

 (Thanks ChatGPT)

 ## Build and Run

 If you have [goexec](https://github.com/shurcooL/goexec) installed, simply run

 ```
 bash ./build.sh
 ```

-Or you can build it with
+Or you can build it and use your favorite web server with

 ```
 GOOS=js GOARCH=wasm go build -o dist/editor.wasm game-engine/editor.go game-engine/utils.go
 ```

-And use your favorite web server
+Editor -> localhost:8080/web/editor.html

 ## Features

 ### Editor

 - [ ] Tileset and Map Editor
   - [ ] Add collisions
   - [ ] Add layers